Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Introduction

-Given that in any monitoring scenario humans have to come up with a supervision strategy, we conduct human studies to figure out the natural strategies that they would follow.
-First, we show that in such supervision or monitoring scenarios, humans may either be risk-averse (ensures that the robot does the right thing, no matter the monitoring cost) or risk-taking (in the hope to minimize their cost, will choose to cut down their monitoring time).
-This result justifies the Bayesian modeling of our human player in the game-theoretic framework for the supervision scenario.
-Second, we show, in contrast to work in existing human-aware planning scenarios where humans are asked to monitor the robot all the time \cite{kulkarni2016explicable,dragan2013legibility}, humans often deviate to more split-time strategies where some of the time, originally meant for monitoring, can be used for other tasks and still ensure the robot adheres to constraints.
+In addition to providing a novel type of service that can assist $H$ on when to supervise $R$ to ensure expected behavior, we also explore if such a service is useful in practice by performing human studies and to figure out what are the natural strategies they would follow.
+First, we show that in such supervision or monitoring scenarios, humans may either be risk-averse (ensuring that the robot does the right thing, no matter the monitoring cost) or risk-taking (in the hope to minimize their cost, will choose to cut down their monitoring time).
+These results justify the Bayesian modeling of our human player in the game-theoretic framework for the supervision scenario.
+Second, we show, in contrast to work in existing human-aware planning scenarios where humans are asked to monitor the robot all the time \cite{kulkarni2016explicable,dragan2013legibility}, humans often deviate to more split-time strategies where some of the time, that is originally meant for monitoring, can be used for other tasks and still ensure that the robot adheres to constraints.
 Thus, it makes sense to analyse the supervision scenario formally and provide human agents with optimal monitoring strategies that let them maximize their utility while ensuring the supervised agent $R$ does not execute behavior that is either unsafe or fails to achieve the goal.
-Lastly, via analysis of answers to subjective questions, we show that participants who undertook the study would prefer a software that (can use our game-theoretic formulation and) provide them with an optimal monitoring strategy.
+Lastly, we conduct another human study when the optimal strategy is suggested to the human, and demonstrate that suggesting the optimal strategy as computed by our approach will help the human to come up with better monitoring strategy.
+The paper concludes with some direction for future extension.